Connect with us

 At the center of Adamson’s promising future is 19-year-old hitter Richard Besorio, who showed his readiness to lead the Soaring Falcons in the seasons ahead on Wednesday afternoon at the UST Quadricentennial Pavilion.

-Besorio delivered 23 points off 20 attacks and three blocks, alongside 12 excellent receptions and three excellent digs, powering Adamson to a four-set win over the University of the Philippines and snapping the team’s five-game skid.
+Besorio delivered 23 points off 20 attacks and three blocks, alongside 12 excellent receptions and three excellent digs.
+And his performance powered Adamson to a four-set win over the University of the Philippines while snapping the team’s five-game skid.

 “Masaya ako dahil naging coach ko si Coach Raffy.
 Tinutulungan din ako ni Kuya Leo para makatulong sa team sa kahit anong paraan na kakayanin ko,” Besorio said, a product of Hua Siong College of Iloilo.